Gwyn Arch

 A competition to find the best young singers in the south of England.

-Winners of the gwyn arch young singers' competition 2023
+Winners of the gwyn arch young singers' competition 2024

 Congratulations to the winners of the inaugural Gwyn Arch Young Singers' Competition.
 The standard was amazingly high.
 These talented young people have a great future ahead of them.

-GWYN ARCH YOUNG SINGERS WINNERS' CONCERT DVD
+GWYN ARCH YOUNG SINGERS WINNERS' CONCERT DVD- Available in July

 DVD of Young Singers Concert